Are You Ready Series: Best Practices For Long Term Food Storage

 For those who are investing in a shorter term food supply, many simply pour the food contents into mylar bags, add an oxygen absorber and properly seal the bag closed.
 This will keep a short term food supply fresh over a given period of time.

 Using oxygen absorbers greatly prolongs the shelf life of stored food.
 Because it absorbs the oxygen from the container, it inhibits the growth of aerobic pathogens and molds.
 Oxygen absorbers begin working the moment they are exposed to oxygen.
 Therefore, it is best to work as efficiently as possible.
 Oxygen absorbers come in different sizes, so pay attention to the size needed for the container.
-Typically, 2,000 cc’s of oxygen absorbers should be added in one 5 gallon bucket.
-Oxygen absorbers are not edible, not toxic and does not effect the smell and taste of the product.
+See this chart for more information.
+Typically, 2,000 cc’s of oxygen absorbers should be added in one 5-gallon bucket.
+Oxygen absorbers are not edible, not toxic and does not affect the smell and taste of the product.

 Desiccant packets moderate the moisture level when placed in a food container.
 They do not absorb the moisture.
 Please note that desiccant is not edible.
 If the packet somehow breaks open and spills onto the stored food, the entire contents of the container must be thrown away.
 There are certain food items that desiccant should not be added to.
 Specifically, flour, sugar and salt.
 These items need a certain amount of moisture to stay activated, and if desiccant is added to it, they will turn into a hard brick.

-To prevent bug infestations, use diatomaceous earth.
+A more natural approach to food storage is to use food-grade diatomaceous earth.
 Diatomaceous earth are the fossilized remains of diatoms.
 They are organic and are safe to use on food.
 Use 1 cup to each 25 pounds of food.

 The Sealing Process

-- Place the Mylar bag into the 5 gallon container.
+1. Place the Mylar bag into the 5 gallon container.
+The Mylar bag should be fitted for the size container that you are using.

-- Add your oxygen absorbers or desiccant to the bottom of the bag to ensure all sections of the container are protected.
+2. Add your oxygen absorbers or desiccant to the bottom of the bag.
 Also, remember you will be adding an absorber at the top of the Mylar bag as well.

-- When you have poured the contents into the Mylar bag and have hit the middle section of the being filled, shake the Mylar bag from time to time to make sure the food gets into the crevices of the bag.
+3. Begin pouring contents into the Mylar bag.
+When the bag is half full, shake it to make sure the food gets into all the crevices of the bag.

-- Next, begin folding the Mylar down in order to get trapped air to escape out the gap.
+6. Next, begin folding the Mylar down in order to release any trapped air.

-- Once the air is out, begin sealing the Mylar.
+7. Once the air is out, use a heat clamp begin sealing the Mylar bag.
 A person can use a heat clamp or they can seal their Mylar bags with a simple at home iron put on the highest setting.
 If the home iron method is used, make sure you have a hard surface such as a cutting board or book to iron on and slowly go over the Mylar bag.
 Note: this method must be done gently and slowly or the Mylar will be damaged.
 Seal straight across the Mylar bag in a straight line.
 Leave the last 2-3 inches unsealed in order to push the last remaining air out of the bag.

-- Push the sealed Mylar bag into the container.
-Optional: Add another oxygen absorber on top of the sealed Mylar bag.
+9. Push the sealed Mylar bag into the container.
+Optional: Add another oxygen absorber on top of the sealed Mylar bag for good measure.
 Place the lid on the container and make sure the lid is on completely.

 Food is an investment into your future and your family’s livelihood.
 Therefore, you must do all that you can to protect that investment for the long term.
 Using the multi-barrier system will ensure that the food is stored in optimal conditions and that the contents inside are protected for the long term.